 And in an official video shared by the theatre company, Jeanna revealed that playing the role was a "huge privilege".

-The blonde Brit has been active on social media sharing some of the production's highlights, including an image of the cast enjoying a break at In-N-Out together.
+The blonde Brit shared some of the production's highlights on social media, including an image of the cast enjoying a break at In-N-Out together.

 The musical was written by renowned playwrights Joe DiPietro and David Bryan, and directed by Tony Award-winner Christopher Ashley.